 We say “greasy hair”, when really, that’s the side effect of what is actually a “greasy scalp”.
 After all, the scalp is where sebum production occurs, so that’s the area you need to target when creating this balance.
 Ruggeri suggests regular use of a scalp mask before shampooing, in order to pump proper nutrients into the scalp—nutrients that can help control sebum production, ensure follicle fortification, and neutralize any fungal or bacterial buildup.
 You should do this at least once a week, but it can be done before each shampoo (which is ideally every few days, once you settle into a routine), in order to enjoy regular deep-seated nourishment.
 Let it soak into the scalp as long as directed, in order to absorb all of the nutrients before you wash away the mask.

-2. Use gentle, nourishing shampoo only
+2. Use gentle shampoo

 Imagine how much a single shampoo can set you back, if you’re flushing away all of the good nourishment and healthy oils along with the grime and sebum buildup.
 For this reason, you need a gentle shampoo, one that is filled with hydrating ingredients instead of moisture-flushing detergents.
 Ruggeri’s no-fly list of shampoo ingredients starts with sulfates, since they’re the most stripping of natural moisture.

 “Don’t shampoo every day” seems to be the most universal solution to balancing oil levels.
 Some people will find that they need to wash every other day, while others can manage 3-7 days without any excessive buildup.
 It might take months for you to “train” your scalp to produce less oil as a result of less frequent shampooing, but that’s the task at hand.
 Often, overactive, oily scalps are the result of over-washing.
 Think of this cycle: You wash, so your scalp senses dryness.
 It produces more oil to overcome the dryness, so you wash.
 Your scalp senses dryness.
-And so forth
+And so forth.

+Is there a specific shampoo for greasy hair?
+There are some tips for washing your hair to avoid dealing with an oily scalp.
 By washing less gradually over time, your scalp steadily learns not to produce sebum in such excess.
 However, if you currently wash daily and find that you’re already maintaining a nice harmony then there’s no major reason to fuss with your steady rhythm.
 This is likely the case if you rely on a shampoo with a strategic, nourishing formula.

-4. Turn to dry shampoo
+4. Using dry shampoo for greasy hair

+Did you know dry shampoo can help combat greasy hair?
 A way to buy extra time is to deploy a dry shampoo between washes, on the mornings you don’t wash (or the day before you finally do wash).
 Dry shampoo can absorb excess sebum production at the scalp, without drying the hairs themselves.
 It can even make hair more voluminous while also preventing grease accumulation.

-5. Ideally, shampoo in the morning
+5. Shampoo in the morning to avoid greasy hair